ESSSO-EN/RedmineTimeLoggerGPT/README.md

 I have completed coding today for ticket 8888 and spent 3 hours.
 Last Wednesday I worked on testing ticket 7777 and did 2.5 hours.

-Timelogger Agent breaks it down into the ff format and logs it to Redmine:
+Timelogger Agent breaks it down for you.
+Then formats it into a list of dictionary and logs it to Redmine:
 [{"issue_id":"8888", "activity_id"="9", "hours":"3", "spent_on":"2023/04/28"}]
 [{"issue_id":"7777", "activity_id"="10", "hours":"2.5", "spent_on":"2023/04/26"}]